-- been identified, legitimate and proportionate security arrangements shall be put in place.
-Such security arrangements shall be defined in the HSMP and implemented in accordance with good international practice; - 56 The promoter shall ensure that the security arrangements, whether privately outsourced or publicly provided, do not create security risks and impacts upon workers, suppliers, or local communities.
-Particular attention shall be given to persons or communities that are traditionally discriminated against based on their socio-economic characteristics, in and surrounding the project area. - 57 The promoter is expected to comply with applicable law and to be guided by the principle of proportionality48 and legitimate use of force, and good international practice when hiring, training, equipping and monitoring security personnel as well as when setting the rules for their conduct.
-Specifically, best international practice stated in paragraph 54 shall be the basis for the development and observance of relevant codes of conduct for security forces and all other security management arrangements on site.
-As such, the promoter shall ensure that security personnel is fully informed of the rules of conduct applicable to them and should seek public disclosure of security arrangements, subject to overriding security concerns. - 58 If security services are the responsibility of the relevant governmental authorities, the promoter shall collaborate, to the extent permitted, with the responsible government authority to achieve the outcomes that are consistent with this Standard.
-The promoter shall identify and assess potential risks arising from the use of such services, communicate to the relevant public authorities its intent that the security personnel act in a manner consistent with paragraph 57, and encourage the relevant public authorities to disclose the security arrangements for the promoter's facilities to the public, subject to overriding security concerns. - 59 The promoter should incorporate the requirements stated in paragraph 54 to 58 above in the contracts and other agreements to be signed with the security providers.
+- The promoter shall identify and assess the security risks and threats to the project assets, and the workforce and the wider community, in connection with the project.
+The assessment should be part of the environmental and social impact assessment referred to in Standard 1.
+Where risks have been identified, legitimate and proportionate security arrangements shall be put in place.
+Such security arrangements shall be defined in the HSMP and implemented in accordance with good international practice; - 5256 The promoter shall ensure that the security arrangements, whether privately outsourced or publicly provided, do not create security risks and impacts upon workers, suppliers, or local communities.
+Particular attention shall be given to persons or communities that are traditionally discriminated against based on their socio-economic characteristics, in and surrounding the project area. - The promoter is expected to comply with applicable law and to be guided by the principle of proportionality48 and legitimate use of force, and good international practice when hiring, training, equipping and monitoring security personnel as well as when setting the rules for their conduct.
+Specifically, best international practice stated in paragraph 52-54_shall be the basis for the development and observance of relevant codes of conduct for security forces and all other security management arrangements on site.
+As such, the promoter shall ensure that security personnel is fully informed of the rules of conduct applicable to them and should seek public disclosure of security arrangements, subject to overriding security concerns. - 5458 If security services are the responsibility of the relevant governmental authorities, the promoter shall collaborate, to the extent permitted, with the responsible government authority to achieve the outcomes that are consistent with this Standard.
+The promoter shall identify and assess potential risks arising from the use of such services, communicate to the relevant public authorities its intent that the security personnel act in a manner consistent with paragraph 5557, and encourage the relevant public authorities to disclose the security arrangements for the promoter's facilities to the public, subject to overriding security concerns. - The promoter should incorporate the requirements stated in paragraph 52-54 to 56-8 above in the contracts and other agreements to be signed with the security providers.
 When privately contracted, the promoter shall make reasonable efforts to determine that no member of the security personnel has been linked to past serious abuses.